CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX05_Gettingstarted.md

 ## Objectives

-This lab is designed to equip participants with hands-on experience in building, testing, and deploying AI workflows using Azure AI Foundry's Prompt Flow.
 By completing this lab, participants will learn to create and refine prompts, develop and monitor flows with LLM tools, and implement chat flows for real-world applications.

 - **Initialize a Prompt Flow Project**: ou will learn how to set up a structured Prompt Flow project in Azure AI Foundry by creating a project directory, configuring essential files, and organizing resources to streamline the design, testing, and refinement of prompt-based AI workflows.